 SAY: Learning From Activities: Leading a Reflection.
 To lead a reflection effectively, start by setting clear ground rules.
-Arrange the participants in a circle so they can see each other and establish that interruptions or mocking are not allowed.
+Arrange the learners in a circle so they can see each other and establish that interruptions or mocking are not allowed.
 Let them know they can choose to remain silent if they prefer.

-The reflection process is divided into steps.
-Step 1 involves the shared experience of the activity.
-Steps 2 through 5 focus on discussing and analyzing the experience.
-Use the provided questions to guide participants in sharing how the activity helped them grow individually and as a team, and in connecting these insights to future activities.
+Use the provided questions, which we'll look at more closely in a minute, to guide learners in sharing how the activity helped them grow individually and as a team, and in connecting these insights to future activities.
 Keep the reflection brief, aiming to finish within 10 minutes.
-With regular practice, both you and the Scouts and leaders you work with will become more adept at this process.
+With regular practice, both you and the Scouts and Scouters you work with will become more adept at this process.

 Remember that Scouting's core values may not always be immediately obvious.
-Reflection helps bring these values to the forefront, ensuring that participants fully understand and appreciate them.
+Reflection helps bring these values to the forefront, ensuring that learners fully understand and appreciate them.